Varanasi

 Sanctity of this kshetra

-marble curving of Samarth and Sivaji in Brila Mandir, BHU, Varanasi, UP In its course of 2,525 km, the River Ganga flows northward [uttervahini] only here in Varanasi, which is why it is considered sacred.
-Every follower of sanathan dharma takes pride in visiting this holy city once in their lifetime and takes a holy dip in River Ganga.
-It is a privilege to the people following dharma to perform ceremony to their dead parents.
+In its course of 2,525 km, the River Ganga flows northward [uttervahini] only here in Varanasi, which is why it is considered sacred.
+Every follower of Sanatana Dharma takes pride in visiting this holy city once in their lifetime and takes a holy dip in the River Ganga.
+It is a privilege for the people following dharma to perform the ceremony for their dead parents.
 It is believed that one gets liberated from the life cycle of birth and rebirth if he/she breathes their last in this holy kshetra.

-There are many holy men who had spent their life time here.
+There are many holy men who have spent their lifetime here.
 This kshetra is known for bringing out the best of learning.
 Therefore every pundit took it upon himself to come here and prove the theory he is advocating.
 This is a seat of high learning.

-Taking bath in the Ghats of Varanasi is considered holy.
-There are people who come and live here to take bath in these holy Ghats and breathe their last.
+Taking a bath in the Ghats of Varanasi is considered holy.
+There are people who come and live here to take baths in these holy Ghats and breathe their last.

 Ghats of Varanasi